 - Using an electric mixer, combine the peanut butter and powdered sugar.
 Add the milk or cream, 1 tablespoon at a time until you have a spreadable consistency.

-These cookies are best fresh the day of.
-Because of the natural juices from the apples, the cookies tend to get moist the day after.
+The cookies are best enjoyed the day of.
+Due to the natural juices from the apples, the cookies tend to get moist the day after.